jsenv/core/readme.md

 - :sparkles: Same dev experience for source and test files
 - :ok_hand: Seamless integration with standard HTML, CSS and JS

-Jsenv is designed for projects where client and server codebases are independent (it produces static files).
+Jsenv is designed for projects where client and server codebases are independent (a build produce static files).

 # Demo